Cosmology of Single Species Hidden Dark Matter: Introduction

-While allowing an independent thermal history, among several possibilities discussed in Ref.~\cite{Chen-Tye-2006}, we will only consider the simplest situation in which the hidden dark matter has the following properties: \begin{itemize} \item The dark matter's \emph{entropy per unit comoving volume is a constant} because it is hidden from the Standard Model sector. \item The dark matter's \emph{particle number per unit comoving volume is a constant} because there is only one dark matter species. \end{itemize} Together, these two properties imply that the \emph{specific entropy is a constant}.
-Assuming HiDM starts with its own thermal equilibrium phase, we will consider two cases. \textbf{Case 1}: The HiDM is in thermal equilibrium at all times with a temperature different from that of the Standard Model sector. \textbf{Case 2}: The HiDM started in thermal equilibrium with a temperature different from that of the Standard Model sector but later became free-streaming during its relativistic phase.
+While allowing an independent thermal history, among several possibilities discussed in Ref.~\cite{Chen-Tye-2006}, we will only consider the simplest situation in which the one-species HiDM has the following properties: \begin{itemize} \item The dark matter's \emph{entropy per unit comoving volume is a constant.} \item The dark matter's \emph{particle number per unit comoving volume is a constant.} \end{itemize} Together, these two properties imply that the \emph{specific entropy is a constant}.
+Assuming HiDM starts with its own kinetic equilibrium phase, we will consider two cases. \textbf{Case 1}: The HiDM is in kinetic equilibrium at all times with a temperature different from that of the Standard Model sector. \textbf{Case 2}: The HiDM started in kinetic equilibrium with a temperature different from that of the Standard Model sector but later became free-streaming during its relativistic phase.
 These are two extreme cases corresponding to the strong and weak self-interaction limits, respectively.
-An intermediate case is where the HiDM maintains its own equilibrium until it becomes free-streaming at some time during the relativistic-to-nonrelativistic transition.
+An intermediate case is where the HiDM maintains its own kinetic equilibrium until it becomes free-streaming at some time during the relativistic-to-nonrelativistic transition.
 We show in this work that the two extreme cases are phenomenologically very similar and their background evolution can be well represented by one universal parameterized function of the scale factor $a$.
 Therefore, we expect that the intermediate case should also behave similarly.